Pyrolytic Carbon Films

 Pyrolytic carbon films can be used to develop sealed radiolucent windows capable of withstanding vacuum conditions whilst achieving superior X-Ray transmittance.

-Interested in working with our pyrolytic carbon coated materials?
-Contact us today to place a request for samples.
+Interested in working with our pyrolytic carbon-coated materials?
+Contact us today to place a request for a quote.